Skip to Content

 After you’ve completed this course, you’ll be able to confidently investigate, diagnose and treat dogs and cats presenting with a disease of gastrointestinal, hepatic or pancreatic origin.
 You’ll also be able to effectively communicate issues in these areas to clients and colleagues.

-We are excited that the delivery of this course will hinge around clinical case material, handpicked and assembled by Bill to cover key aspects of gastroenterology.
+We are excited that the delivery of this course will hinge around clinical case material, handpicked and assembled by Craig to cover key aspects of gastroenterology.
 He will outline the pitfalls, pickups and prognostic indicators in these cases, to help you approach even the most complex presentations with confidence.

 The online delivery of material for discussion allows the inclusion of the latest in the published literature or current case material to contribute to the learning experience.